jqorange/Rats-Behavior-Classification/README.md

 ```

 Files are in `.npy` format.
 Names follow the pattern `samples_<session>.npy`, `sup_labels_<session>.npy`, etc., and the `session_names` list selects which sessions to use.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+Further details can be found in the code comments and the scripts' default arguments.